deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 A few things which were changed to reduce our data traffic consumption:

-- We changed newly generated PGP Keys to the new ed25519 algorithm - those keys are a lot smaller.
-This is very important, as the keys are sent in every message at the moment.
-- We now avoid downloading messages that Delta Chat doesn't display, e.g. messages from blocked contacts.
+- Delta now avoids downloading messages that Delta Chat doesn't display, e.g. messages from blocked contacts.
 This means:
   - No unnecessary traffic
   - No slowdown when getting online with a busy inbox
 - What is more important than blocked contacts is ordinary emails with huge attachements.
-If you use DC with a normal email address and send PDFs around, DC used to download them and throw away.
+If you use Delta with a normal email address and send PDFs around, Delta used to download them and throw away.
 - We optimized the traffic on idle, when the app isn't used.
 In 10 minutes, it used to consume 6 kB - [this was reduced down to 107 bytes.](https://github.com/deltachat/deltachat-core-rust/issues/506)
-- Key Gossip (keys of other group members) is not sent with every message anymore.
-Sending one key is already a lot; in groups with 20 members, this is much more.
+- It's now possible to postpone attachment download, until you have WiFi.
 - We combined read-receipts into one message, when they are sent in the same moment.
 Before, there was an email for each read receipt.

+### Changing the PGP keys to ed25519 Elliptic Curve Keys

+We changed newly generated PGP Keys to the new ed25519 algorithm - those keys are a lot smaller.
+This is very important, as the keys are sent in every message at the moment.

+![two editor windows; on the left you see an RSA key, on the right an ed25519 key.](../assets/blog/screenshots/2020-03-10-delta-chat-ed25519-key-size-comparison.png)

+*On the left, my old RSA key; it doesn't even fit on the screen.
+On the right, a new ed25519 key.*

+We wanted to go for this way earlier, but we had to avoid compability issues.
+Maybe you noticed that we didn't update F-Droid versions for about six months;
+with all the old Delta versions around, we couldn't introduce changes like this without risking compability.

 ## What Else is Possible?
 A Glance Into The Future